Creating Great Public Spaces in Three African Cities

 HealthBridge chose these cities because our local partners have strong, constructive relationships with federal and local government officials.
 In each case, the pilot park projects reflect a different focus: slum dwellers in Kampala; government officials in Niamey; and children in Accra.
 In each case we will test innovative solutions for:

 - Conducting a community engagement process that ensures a people-centred approach to the design of the space;

 - Engaging women, children and the differently-abled in the design of the parks;

 - Including multiple uses that meet community needs;

 - Formalizing the process of citizen engagement into city policies;

 - Raising awareness among the public and decision-makers regarding the importance of public spaces;

 - Strengthening local and national policies that protect, preserve, and enhance public spaces.

 June 2017 to October 2018

-Our ultimate goal for this project is to create improved local policies, plans and designs for safe, inclusive and accessible public spaces for all which supports more compact, integrated and connected, socially inclusive cities and neighbourhoods in partner cities.
-In order to realize this goal we expect he following results:
+The ultimate goal for this project is to create improved local policies, plans and designs for safe, inclusive and accessible public spaces for all.
+In turn, this will support more compact, integrated and connected, socially inclusive cities and neighbourhoods in partner cities.

 - Increased commitment among government officials to develop public space policies.